top of page

 How to Structure a Chief of Staff Resume: 5 Key Sections You Need

-To make it happen, here are 5 sections your Chief of Staff resume must have:
+Here are 5 resume sections any high-impact chief of staff resume must have:

 • Resume headline: A one-liner under your name that makes it clear who you are and what you do.
 Skip the fluff.
-This should instantly position you as a strategic operator, not just another job title.
+This should instantly position you as the go-to chief of staff (CoS).

 • Career summary: A high-impact overview of your career.
 Think of it as your pitch: What do you bring to the table?
 How do you influence leadership?
 How do you turn big ideas into execution?
 Make it clear.